-This reading offers significant insight into the presence that God has in our journey out of addiction and the darkness of unhealthy attachment.
+This reading offers significant insight into the presence that God has in our journey out of the vortex of addiction.
 He calls each one of us by name.
 The third step invites us to make a decision to turn our will and our lives over to the care of God as we understand Him.
 Like the burning bush, we can be fully assumed by God's presence while neither being consumed nor experiencing destruction.
 As the first reading continues, we learn that God cannot be limited to a finite category or definition: